 The Council receives fire safety advice from the London Fire Brigade.
 If you're a tenant living in a maisonette or flat, see the London Fire Brigade's information about 'stay put' advice.

-All of our buildings have an up to date fire risk assessment.
-Any priority work needed following these assessments has been done and we continue to monitor fire safety through estate inspections and our estates officers.
-In addition, all buildings have up to date certification for dry riser testing and electronic certificates - these are assessed twice yearly with one test and one visual inspection.
+In addition, all buildings have up to date certification for dry riser testing and electronic certificates.
+These are assessed twice yearly, with one test and one visual inspection.

 There are 181 medium to high-rise tower blocks in Hackney which are five storeys and above.

 All of our blocks have an up-to-date fire risk assessment - which is agreed with the London Fire Brigade.
 The assessment schedules vary in accordance with that level of risk.

 Yes, we will be making the results of the fire safety assessments available to view online.

 All of our buildings have up to date fire risk assessments.